cni-iisc/cni-website/_newsletters/2023/apr.md

 CNI had organised five seminars organised in April 2023.

-Dr. Sanjay Shakkottai, a professor in the Department of Electrical and Computer Engineering in the University of Texas at Austin, talked about a central problem in machine learning.
+Dr. Sanjay Shakkottai, a professor in the Department of Electrical and Computer Engineering in the University of Texas at Austin spoke on the power of adaptivity in representation learning:- from meta-learning to federated learning.
+In particular, he talked about a central problem in machine learning.
 The problem is as follows: How should we train models using data generated from a collection of clients/environments if we know that these models will be deployed in a new and unseen environment?
 In the setting of few-shot learning, two prominent approaches are: (a) develop a modeling framework that is “primed” to adapt, such